-In this lesson, students construct a frame using the Research Frame Tool to guide their research by establishing inquiry paths that allow them to explore various aspects of their research topics/areas of investigation.
-Students group their inquiry questions thematically and then formally plan their research using the Research Frame Tool.
+In this lesson, students construct a frame using the Research Frame Tool to guide their research.
+The Research Frame Tool helps students establish inquiry paths that allow them to explore various aspects of their research topics/areas of investigation.
+Students group their inquiry questions thematically, and then formally plan their research using the Research Frame Tool.

 Students begin the lesson by refining inquiry questions from Lesson 2, based on search results from Lessons 3-5.
 The teacher introduces the concept of inquiry paths by modeling how to group inquiry questions thematically.
-The teacher then shows students how to complete a Research Frame Tool as a way to plan research using grouped inquiry questions.
-For the lesson assessment, students organize, categorize, and refine their inquiry questions by inquiry paths and independently develop a detailed, organized Research Frame.
+The teacher then shows students how to complete a Research Frame Tool as a way to plan research using inquiry questions grouped by theme.
+Student learning in this lesson is assessed via a completed Research Frame Tool, submitted during the lesson's closing.
 Additionally, students craft a problem-based question based on the research topic/area of investigation and inquiry paths to guide the rest of their research.

-For homework, students will select one to two of their strongest inquiry questions to begin pursuing through independent research, following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments) using the appropriate tools for each of the search activities.
+For homework, students select one to two of their strongest inquiry questions to begin pursuing through independent research, following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments) and using the appropriate tools for each of the steps.
 Additionally, students continue to add new vocabulary they have learned through the research process to the vocabulary journal.